Ayushman2312/Final-1matix/BEESUGGEST_README.md

 6. **Manage**: Delete products if necessary

 ### For Regular Users:
-1. Submit products via the landingx product form
+1. Submit products via the beesuggest product form
 2. Wait for masteradmin review and approval
 3. Published products become available via API endpoints
 4. View their submissions in the user dashboard